-We’re all human, so it’s inevitable that we’ll occasionally experience conflict in the workplace.
-But as a leader of a finance and accounting team, you no doubt would prefer to oversee an environment where coworkers don’t clash, friction doesn’t escalate into head-butting, and everyone works to their full abilities.
+We’re all human, and as long as we don’t turn into robots, it’s inevitable we’ll occasionally experience conflict in the workplace.
+But as managers of finance and accounting teams, wouldn't you prefer to oversee an environment where coworkers don’t clash, friction doesn't escalate into headbutting and everyone works to their full abilities?

-Like many finance leaders, you probably spend a significant portion of your time trying to help resolve staff conflicts.
-In a recent Robert Half survey, CFOs said they spend six hours a week, on average, managing conflicting parties on their team.
-Some of the executives (17 percent) said they spend a quarter to more than half of their valuable time dealing with conflict in the workplace.
+In an Accountemps survey, CFOs said they spend six hours a week, on average, managing conflicting parties on their staff.
+Some of the executives (17 percent) say they spend a quarter to more than half of their precious time dealing with conflict in the workplace.

 Sound familiar?
-Just think what you could do with that six hours a week if you didn’t have to manage all those disagreements that erode into discord.
-Here are five ways to encourage your workers to get along with others in the office (and help you save time):
+Just think what you could do with that six hours a week if you didn't have to manage all those disagreements that erode into discord.
+Follow these five ways to encourage your workers to get along with others in the office:

 1. Promote the flow of communication

 Putting your head in the sand really doesn't help when there’s conflict in the workplace.
-Problems rarely resolve themselves on their own and can even become worse if you aren’t quick to address them.
-So, be proactive.
+Problems rarely resolve themselves on their own and can even become worse if they’re not addressed.
+So be proactive.

 Encourage those on your team who are having difficulty with a coworker to get their disagreements out in the open while they’re still small.
 Here are some hints you can offer them: